In brief, this spring 2015 semester I’ll be co-teaching HPS 591/HSD 598 Masters of Nonfiction. Next fall I’ll teach

 Regarding, research now that Fire: Nature and Culture and Fire on Earth: An Introduction, are finally in print, I’ll turn my attention to wrangling my sprawling modern fire history of the U.S. since 1960 into publication.

 My major effort continues to be a survey of American fire history since 1960.
 The idea was to write two books, one a grand narrative (the play by play, as it were), and other other, a collection of essays (the color commentary).
-The narrative is written and is under review by publishers.
-The commentary self-organized into regional suites.
-The University of Arizona Press will publish them as a multi-volume work.
+The narrative, Between Two Fires: A Fire History of Contemporary America will be published in October, 2015.
+The commentary, To the Last Smoke, will be published as a suite of regional surveys soon afterwards.
 For details see the project website.